globalsmile/Client-Financial-Analysis/README.md

 # Introduction

-The goal of this financial analysis is to analyze whether the client is stable, solvent, liquid, or profitable enough to warrant a monetary investment.
+The goal of this financial analysis is to determine if the client is stable, solvent, liquid, or profitable enough to warrant a monetary investment.

 ---